 When WriteLog control site connects to a remote WriteLog that has SDRs, SDR displays on the Band Maps at the remote temporarily cease, and the SDRs are displayed on the control site Band Maps only.
 Continue reading “Remote Band Map SDR”

 Instead of having the WriteLog Control Site connect directly to your remote site IP address, you can use a cloud node and a port tunnel.
+This technique, however, limits the WriteLog audio remoting to TCP only (because UDP packets are not easily routed using SSH tunnels.)

 Continue reading “Remote control setup.
 A cloud alternative.”